open-discourse/open-discourse/frontend/README.md

 ## Folders

-- The `public` folder contains static files, e.g images
+- The `public` folder contains static files, e.g. images
 - The `src` folder contains the source code for the frontend

 ## Commands